 - Western Europe

-Main campus students and faculty have access to the SFS-Qatar library and as a member of the Washington Research Library Consortium (WRLC), Georgetown makes available the resources of major university libraries throughout the Washington, D.C.
+Main campus students and faculty have access to the GU-Qatar library and as a member of the Washington Research Library Consortium (WRLC), Georgetown makes available the resources of major university libraries throughout the Washington, D.C.
 Materials from these sources may be accessed by the Georgetown community through the main library website.

 Our Washington, D.C. location means that students and scholars with special research needs have ready access to the unparalleled Library of Congress, the U.S. National Archives and other libraries and archives in Washington and the surrounding area.